sonata-api/sonata-api/README.md

 ### Runtime safety

 All input data is optionally validated using the same schemas used during collection definition.
-A Role-based Access Control implementation is also shipped to allow even those who aren't familiar with AppSec to build safely without stumbling into common security weaknesses.
+Access Control is also shipped to allow even those who are unfamiliar with AppSec to build safely without stumbling into common security weaknesses.

 ## Resources

 - [Official Documentation](https://aeria.land/)
 - [Aeria Lang](https://aeria.land/)